oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/tools.md

 Other than the tools themselves, there are three components to the WDT tools:

 - *The Domain Model* - Metadata model describing the desired domain.
-  The metadata domain model can be YAML or JSON and is documented [here](https://github.com/oracle/weblogic-deploy-tooling#the-metadata-model).
+  The metadata domain model can be written in YAML or JSON and is documented [here](https://github.com/oracle/weblogic-deploy-tooling#the-metadata-model).
-- *The Archive Zip* - Binaries to supplement the model.
+- *The Archive ZIP* - Binaries to supplement the model.
   All binaries needed to supplement the model must be specified in an archive file, which is just a ZIP file with a specific directory structure.
 Optionally, the model can be stored inside the ZIP file, if desired.
 Any binaries not